berenjian/web_programming_basic/readme.md

 **SmartGit** is a graphical client for the Open Source version control systems **Git**, **Mercurial** and **SVN**.
 It runs on Windows, Mac OS X and Linux.

-SmartGit helps Git and Mercurial beginners to get started quickly and lets advanced users become more productive with its efficient user interface.
+SmartGit helps Git and Mercurial beginners to get started quickly and lets advanced users become more productive with its efficient user interface